UCaaS vs VoIP: Which to use? The differences explained

 DefinitionIntegrated communication & collaboration tools delivered as a serviceTechnology for transmitting voice calls over the internet

-ScopeEncompasses various communication tools such as voice, video, messaging, collaborationSpecifically focuses on voice transmission over the internet
+ScopeEncompasses various communication tools such as voice, video calls, messaging, collaborationSpecifically focuses on voice transmission over the internet

 FunctionalityOffers a comprehensive suite of communication services beyond voice, including messaging, video conferencing, file sharingPrimarily focuses on voice calls